Micro-inequalities: how do they play out in talent management?

 - Senior leaders favour candidates and definitions of high potential that mirror the traits of the current leadership team.
-Given most leadership teams are made up of men and many of those men behave in stereotypical ways this effectively maintains the bias against women and those with a different leadership approach
+Given most leadership teams are made up of men and many of those men behave in stereotypical ways this effectively maintains the bias against women and those with a different leadership approach.

-- Despite competency frameworks and talent processes being in place rarely do the explicit statements of what it takes to get promoted and be a leader match the implicit decision-making, which leaves employees looking to senior leader role models for cues.
+- Despite competency frameworks and talent processes being in place, rarely do the explicit statements of what it takes to get promoted and be a leader match the implicit decision-making, which leaves employees looking to senior leader role models for cues.
 Most businesses have male-dominated senior leadership teams, which makes masculine norms more likely to be conveyed by role models.
-Not surprisingly, employees in most organisations perceive the masculine leadership traits being displayed as those most valued in the organisation
+Not surprisingly, employees in most organisations perceive the masculine leadership traits being displayed as those most valued in the organisation.

 - The Catalyst research above shows that when left to their own interpretations, women and men in leadership positions in the United States and Europe resort to gender stereotypes to define characteristics of effective leaders.
 This finding is consistent with implicit bias tests.
-Stereotypes of leadership are so embedded even feminists define leadership using masculine traits
+Stereotypes of leadership are so embedded even feminists define leadership using masculine traits.

 - Behaviours shown as stereotypically masculine - driving results, executing, being action-oriented, leading others, and solving problems - were found more frequently in talent management documents that focused on senior leadership positions than in other criteria.

 - Whilst McKinsey found 93% of companies said they had clear criteria in performance evaluations only 57% of employees recognised this.
-Research on performance feedback and evaluation finds women still have to outperform men and are criticised for having typical feminine leadership traits and if they have adopted typical masculine traits they are also penalised
+Research on performance feedback and evaluation finds women still have to outperform men and are criticised for having typical feminine leadership traits and if they have adopted typical masculine traits they are also penalised.

 Tackling these micro-inequalities

-To help mitigate the impact of these unconscious behaviours we use a model which combines bringing awareness of the behaviour and its impact and using the brain's unconscious processing to mitigate the behavioural habit.
+To help mitigate the impact of these unconscious behaviours we use a model that combines bringing awareness of the behaviour and its impact and using the brain's unconscious processing to mitigate the behavioural habit.